moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/august-communication-info/checklists/debugging-checklist.md

       - knowing what to do next, when you come back to work on a bug
         - if a few days or weeks have passed, you might forget what you tried already.
 - preserve original code and attempted changes (within reason) because it may be useful again
-  - leave code unchanged, but commented out (so you can revert back if needed)
+  - leave code unchanged, but commented out (so you can revert back if needed)(ok)